odaibert/Service-Fabric-Scheduledtask/README.md

 This code accompanies a scenario guide which provides more resources and a more comprehensive walkthrough of containerizing existing applications using Service Fabric.

 ## Features
-* Export a Scheduled Task from a Windows Server machine
+* Export a Scheduled Task
-* Build Image container
-* Push Docker container image on your Docker Hub
+* Build and Push the container image to Docker Hub
 * Create a Service Fabric cluster
-* Create the Service Fabric project
-* Deploy the application to the cluster
+* Deploying to a Service Fabric cluster

 By containerizing and deploying to Service Fabric your Windows Scheduled Task's, you can migrate at your own pace while taking advantage of the reliability provided by Service Fabric Cluster.